-- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive an 80% District subsidy, up to a maximum of \$2,400 per year, until reaching age 65. - After reaching age 65 the District will contribute up to a maximum of \$2,008 per year (increased annually by 2%) toward the retiree's medical insurance premiums until age 70 for retirees with at least 15 years of service and for life for retirees with at least 20 years of service.
-For retirees belonging to the bargaining unit groups 'CSEA 1979-84' and 'CSEA 1984-87', the District pays a flat amount of \$800 per year with no annual increases. - Retirees can receive fixed quarterly cash payments in lieu of medical benefits.
+- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive a maximum of \$2,400 per year, until reaching age 65. - After reaching age 65 the District will contribute up to a maximum of \$1,600.00 per year effective July 1, 2000 (increased annually by 2% effective September 1, 2001) toward the retiree's medical insurance premiums until age 70 for retirees with at least 15 years of service and for life for retirees with at least 20 years of service.
+For retirees belonging to the bargaining unit group CSEA ERIP 1984, the District pays a flat amount of \$800 per year with no annual increases. - Retirees can receive fixed quarterly cash payments in lieu of medical benefits.
 The amount of the cash payment is set by the District and varies by year of retirement.
-These future payments are not included in the GASB 45 valuation.